CAOR-MINES-ParisTech/ukfm/README.md

 - 3D Attitude estimation with an Inertial Measurement Unit (IMU) equipped with gyros, accelerometers and magnetometers.

--  3D Inertial navigation on flat Earth with observations of known landmarks.
+-  3D inertial navigation on flat Earth with observations of known landmarks.

 -  2D Simultaneous Localization And Mapping (SLAM).